blocdraig/awesome-wax/README.md

 - [CryptoLions](https://cryptolions.io/) - WAX block producer that offers smart contract security audit services.
 - [Hacken](https://hacken.io/services/blockchain-security/smart-contract-security-audit/) - Smart Contract Audit Services.
 - [BlockSec](https://blocksec.com/) - Full-Stack Blockchain Security Service Provider.

+## Nodes & API Operation

+> Resources and guides for running Blockchain, History, or Atomic Assets APIs

+- [WAX Technical How To Series](https://medium.com/eosphere/wax-technical-how-to/home) - Guides for running blockchain nodes and APIs by EOSphere

+## DeFi Platforms

+> Awesome DeFi platforms and protocols on WAX.

+- [Alcor Exchange](https://wax.alcor.exchange/) - All in one DEX.
+Alcor is a lego of decentralized finance built on multi-chain, and a provider of solutions in one tap.
+- [WaxOnEdge](https://waxonedge.app/) - WAX DEX aggregator - the ultimate tool to simplify and optimize your token swaps.
+Access all the top decentralized exchanges in one place and unlock the best trading paths for maximum returns.
+- [Taco Swap](https://swap.tacocrypto.io) - The first community exchange on WAX which allows users to trade and earn in a safe and fun space.

 ## Blockchain Bridges